Psy-Fer/ccflux/docs/src/troubleshooting.md

    ls -la ~/.claude/plugins/ccflux/scripts/
    ```

-5. Check the `pending_reports.jsonl` queue:
+6. Check the `pending_reports.jsonl` queue:
    ```bash
    wc -l ~/.claude/ccflux/pending_reports.jsonl
    ```
    If this has entries and keeps growing, reports are being queued but not sent.
-The device key is probably not registered yet — check `errors.log` for registration errors.
+The device key is probably not registered yet — check `activity.log` for registration errors.

 ---